 - Intellectual Integrity.
-A good critical thinker treats other peoples’ ideas by the same standards that they treat their own.
+A good critical thinker treats their own ideas by the same standards that they treat other peoples' ideas.

 - Intellectual Perseverance.
 A good critical thinker does not give up when faced with a problem that is not easily resolved or figured out.
 They hold to intellectual standards steadfastly.

 Books by Richard Paul and Linda Elder from the Concordia Libraries: